efeelize/eng/kaiyan/shopping/brand_starbucks.md

 > 2)So in Canada we have something called French immersion schools.
 And basically just it's taught in French.your entire schooling, when you're young, is in a different language and it's great.
 People here in Canada can learn to speak French fluently, so they have two languages.

-# 6.phony /ˈfoʊni/ [假的] & authentic /ɔˈθen·tɪk/ [正宗的]
+# 6.phony /ˈfoʊni/ [假的] & authentic /ɔˈθen·tɪk/ [正宗的] & devoted /dɪˈvoʊtəd/ [虔诚的、忠实的]
 > 1)Someone is not an authentic person, we can also call them a fake person, they are phony, something like that.
 They're just always smiling or something like that.
 They just don't seem real or genuine.

-> 2)real, genuine.
-Yeah you can use authentic for talking about food like authentic Chinese food.Or you can even say authentic person.
+> 2)real, genuine. you can use authentic for talking about food like authentic Chinese food.Or you can even say authentic person.

-# 7.devoted /dɪˈvoʊtəd/ [虔诚的、忠实的] & epiphany /ɪˈpɪfəni/ [对事物真谛的顿悟] & Eureka! /jʊˈrikə!/ moment [我发现了，我找到了]
+# 7.epiphany /ɪˈpɪfəni/ [对事物真谛的顿悟] & Eureka! /jʊˈrikə!/ moment [我发现了，我找到了]
-> 1)

-> 2)so this epiphany is just that moment of great clarity or understanding.so one of those like, aha, a lightbulb goes off above your head.like if you've ever seen movies where there's like a hero trying to solve a problem. a scientist or something, then randomly he sees some, some object or he sees his son playing with. like string, or something random.
+> 1)so this epiphany is just that moment of great clarity or understanding.so one of those like, aha, a lightbulb goes off above your head.like if you've ever seen movies where there's like a hero trying to solve a problem. a scientist or something, then randomly he sees some, some object or he sees his son playing with. like string, or something random.
 And suddenly he realizes he has the understanding of how to solve the problem.

-> 3)a "Eureka moment".so now we say Eureka moment or epiphany, just for that sudden feeling of understanding.
+> 2)a "Eureka moment".so now we say Eureka moment or epiphany, just for that sudden feeling of understanding.
 Basically there's a story of Euripides /juə'ripidi:z/ [n.欧里庇得斯]. one of the Greek philosophers. in his bathtub.Figured out how to calculate the volume because the water came out of the bathtub.

-# 8.camaraderie /ˌkɑməˈrɑdəri/ [默契]
+# 8.camaraderie /ˌkɑməˈrɑdəri/ [默契] & sense of connection/community/belonging
+> so sense of connection，it just means like feeling of connection with other people.
+You could say sense of community,sense of belonging.

 # 9.it's your fate to do sth & finality [n.结尾、定局] & destiny
 > 1)so this word fate, the fate of Starbucks is kind of like destiny. it can have a negative connotation /ˌkɑnə'teʃən/ [n.内涵；含蓄] and negative feeling towards it, but it has the sense of you know finality, its finalist the end.